 How to prevent the introduction and spread of this virus?

-• Don’t handle dead birds with bare hands and dispose the dead birds cautiously under the guidance of local veterinarians, either by burning or burying in a pit covered with suitable disinfection in a pit.
+• Don’t handle dead birds with bare hands and dispose of the dead birds cautiously under the guidance of local veterinarians, either by burning or burying them in a pit covered with suitable disinfection in a pit.

 • While disposing, wear mask, gloves and safety goggles.
-If gloves not available, use an inverted polythene bag and wash your hands after the disposal.
+If gloves are not available, use an inverted polythene bag and wash your hands after the disposal.

-• Cover the pit area with fence or spray kerosene oil on pit to avoid the access of stray dogs.
+• Cover the pit area with the fence or spray kerosene oil on pit to avoid the access of stray dogs.

 • Water supply tanks of the farms should be covered properly in order to avoid the

 contamination with feces/saliva of wild or migratory birds.

 • Avoid activities, which attract wild birds.
 Trees on the farm or near its boundary should be

 • Maintain sanitation of poultry houses and equipment.

 • Consumers should take care of their personnel and hand hygiene.